amcginlay/eks-demos/doc/09-push-to-ecr/README.md

 docker push ${EKS_ECR_REGISTRY}/echo-frontend:1.0
 ```

-The EKS cluster will now be able locate this image in ECR by its version tag.
+The EKS cluster will now be able to locate this image in ECR by its version tag.
 Review the ECR repository for your app.
 ```bash
 aws ecr list-images --repository-name echo-frontend